avalanchesass/avalanche/README.md

 If you wan’t to make changes to a class defined by a package it is recommended to create a custom package with the name `_PACKAGE_NAME_extend.scss` in the scss directory of your project.

 #### Example
 Extending the `.c-button` class of the button component:

-- Create a file `_button_extend.scss` in `scss/component`
+- Create a file `_button_extend.scss` in `scss/component`.
-- Define the `.c-button` class and override or modify it’s properties
+- Define the `.c-button` class and override or modify it’s properties.
-- You can also remove properties by setting their value to `initial` and adding a `/*!remove*/` comment at the end of the line
+- You can also remove properties by setting their value to `initial` and adding a `/*!remove*/` comment at the end of the line.

 ```scss
 .c-button {